1. Home

 To Save: First, give your scenario a name.
 Then, click on Save Scenario at the bottom of the section.
 When you come back to your application, you will see your scenario in the Overall Summary: Saved Scenario section.
 Click Restore next to the Scenario to view the scenario again.

 To Print: Before or after saving, you can Print your scenario by clicking the Print Scenario Button.
 This button will print out a detailed report to share with colleagues and stakeholders.
 You can also export your scenario by clicking Export Scenario.
 This button will export out the data into a CSV format.
-From there, you can make charts, graphs and other visualizations using excel.
+From there, you can make charts, graphs, and other visualizations using Excel.

 Related Articles